wdawson/okta.github.io/_source/_use_cases/mfa/index.md

 your Okta org:

 1. Log in to your Okta org as a user with administration.
-2. Click the "Admin" button to get into the Admin interface.
+2. Click the "Admin" button to get into the administrator interface.
 3. Open the "Security" menu.
 4. Select "Authentication" from the menu.
 5. Click on "Multifactor".